 We cannot prepare your BAS without these.
-Sometimes Uber can take a while after the end of the month to publish the summaries, so you will need to wait for these before submitting your Express BAS.
+Sometimes they can take a while after the end of the month to become available, so you will need to wait for these before submitting your Express BAS.

 No, the bookkeeping spreadsheet is completely optional.
 It can be handy if you like to be very systemised in your recordkeeping, but just manually adding up your receipts into totals at the end of the quarter is equally fine.

 For GST purposes, if you haven’t done a logbook the ATO allows you to make a reasonable estimate of your Uber percentage based on records such as odometer readings or service records.